Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 - Nighttime: provide complete uninterrupted darkness for 12 to 15 hours a day (whatever fits your schedule).

-The easiest way to do this is to find a cardboard box large enough to set over the plant with the flaps splayed on the floor so zero light gets in.
+The easiest way to do this is to find a cardboard box large enough to set over the plant each night so zero light gets in.

 Continue watering and fertilizing as usual during this time.

-Some time during this phase, you may notice buds (cyathia) forming or yellowing, and their surrounding leaves (bracts) gradually changing colour.
+Some time during this phase, you may notice buds (cyathia) forming or yellowing, and their surrounding leaves (bracts) gradually changing color.

 Some people notice this as early as two weeks in.